 This master's programme has been designed in such a way that students studying full-time can complete it within one academic year.
 The programme consists of 60 credits (1 credit = 1 ECTS) distributed over a number of obligatory and elective courses as follows:

 Semester 1 (Autumn) - Late August to Mid-January

 Semester 2 (Spring) - Late January to Mid-June

-Upon completion of the English with Specialisation in Irish Literature Programme, you will receive a Master of Arts with a Major in Literature in English.
+Upon completion of the programme, you will receive a Master of Arts with a Major in Literature in English.

 This programme is taught online only (also known as web-based studies).
 The interactive, real-time online classes include lectures and seminars featuring individual and group discussions and presentations.

 See information about web-based studies on our website.